What is a Building Survey or Full Structural Survey?

-A Full Structural Survey or Building Survey is one of the most comprehensive house surveys you can undertake on a property.
-It's similar in many ways to the Homebuyer Survey in that it looks at certain aspects of a building and gives details of its condition and any potential concerns.
-It's a house survey specifically for older or unusually constructed buildings, or properties that need or have had renovation or extension work undertaken.
+It's similar in many ways to the homebuyers survey in that it looks at certain aspects of a building and gives details of its condition and any potential concerns, but a building survey is more suited to older or unusually constructed buildings.

-Unlike a Homebuyers Report, this type of house survey is much more detailed and will look into areas that are hard to reach.
+The building survey is a type of property survey that’s much more detailed and will look into areas that are hard to reach.
 It will outline any defects of the property, their apparent cause, the urgency at which repairs are required and in most cases, cost considerations for making those repairs.

-The Full Structural or Building Survey will include a thorough external and internal inspection of the property, resulting in a comprehensive survey report.
-The surveyor will inspect all the visible and accessible areas of the property including walls, cellars, floors, windows, doors, roofs, garages and more.
+The building survey will include a thorough external and internal inspection of the property, resulting in a comprehensive survey report.
+The property surveyor will inspect all the visible and accessible areas of the property including walls, cellars, floors, windows, doors, roofs, garages and more.

 This will be confirmed in their terms and conditions to you once you have confirmed you would like to proceed.
 The surveyor can take into consideration specific concerns and can pay particular attention to those areas.
 This can be reflected in their report.